tensorflow/tfjs-models/body-segmentation/src/selfie_segmentation_mediapipe/README.md

     'general', 'landscape').
 If unset, the default is 'general'.

 *   *solutionPath*: The path to where the wasm binary and model files are located.
+*   *locateFile*: The function to return URLs of the wasm binary and  model files.
+If specified at the same time as solutionPath, solutionPath is ignored.

 ```javascript
 const model = bodySegmentation.SupportedModels.MediaPipeSelfieSegmentation;